 1.9 Dispute resolution

-(i) [Insert standard alternative dispute resolution (ADR) wording]
+1.9.1 [Insert standard alternative dispute resolution (ADR) wording.]

-(ii) The parties shall, in respect of any [[Mediation] and/or [Arbitration]] proceedings that take place in accordance with this Clause [1.9]:
+1.9.2 The parties shall, in respect of any [[Mediation] and/or [Arbitration]] proceedings that take place in accordance with this clause [1.9]:

-(b) arrange for such proceedings to take place virtually in order to avoid GHG Emissions from travel and accommodation; and
+(b) arrange for the proceedings to take place virtually to avoid GHG Emissions from travel and accommodation; and

-(i) A Climate Professional is a person appointed in accordance with this clause to resolve issues between the parties relating to [insert climate change related clauses or reference entire Coolerplate].
+1.10.1 A Climate Professional is an independent person appointed in accordance with this clause [1.10] to resolve issues between the parties relating to [insert climate change related clauses or reference entire Coolerplate].

-(ii) The parties shall agree on the appointment of an independent Climate Professional and shall agree their appointment in accordance with Clause [1.11] (Expert Determination).
+1.10.2 The parties shall agree on the appointment of a Climate Professional and their appointment in accordance with clause [1.11] (Expert determination).

 1.12 Entire agreement

-(ii) Each party agrees that it shall have no claim for innocent or negligent misrepresentation except where such misrepresentation has directly led to an Adverse Climate Outcome.
+1.12.2 The parties have no claim for innocent or negligent misrepresentation except where such misrepresentation directly [or indirectly] leads to an Adverse Climate Outcome.

 1.15 No partnership or agency

-If there is an inconsistency between any of the provisions of this Agreement and the provisions of the schedules relating to [Sustainability, Net Zero Targets, Offsetting and Insetting,] [insert other provisions from overriding climate objectives], the provisions of this Agreement shall prevail.
+If there is an inconsistency between this Agreement [and the schedules relating to [Sustainability, Net Zero Targets, Offsetting and Insetting,]] [insert other provisions from overriding climate objectives] (each [such schedule/ provision] a Climate Clause and together the Climate Clauses), the Climate Clauses shall prevail.

 1.21 Governing law and jurisdiction

-(i) [Insert standard governing law and jurisdiction clauses].
+1.21.1 [Insert standard governing law and jurisdiction clauses.]

-(ii) Notwithstanding the provisions of clause [1.21 (a)], nothing in this clause shall limit the right of either party to take proceedings against the other in any other court of a country where a party is alleged to have caused an Adverse Climate Outcome as a result of the alleged breach of this Agreement.
+1.21.2 Notwithstanding the provisions of clause [1.21.1], nothing in this clause shall limit the right of either party to bring proceedings against the other in any other court of a country where a party is alleged to have caused an Adverse Climate Outcome as a result of an alleged breach of this Agreement.